 Employment for Temporary Assistance Clients

+In addition the NCDSS has contractual agreements with three agencies to assist our TANF customers find full-time employment.
+Employment services include pre-employment services such as skills assessment, resume preparation, interview techniques, employer/employee expectations, coping skills, conflict resolution, and job placement.
+Post-employment retention services are designed to ensure that employment is maintained even when problems and/or crises arise.
 The Welfare Reform Act of 1997 mandates that TANF and Safety Net applicants and recipients be screened for the presence of an alcohol or substance abuse problem.
 Identifying and assessing clients with substance abuse and mental health problems are the first steps in dealing with these potential barriers to employment.
 Staff training on substance abuse, the use of appropriate screening instruments, and co-location of substance professionals offer possible solutions to overcoming these obstacles.

 Other programs and services offered to assist customers in the transition from Public Assistance to employment include: